Foot-Commerce/Foot-Commerce-Techis/README.md

 ```
 Foot-Commerce project, with a frontend built in React & Redux and a backend built in Django API.
+ A convenient and fun way to browse featured footware & accessories from some of the best footware
+ brands online, especially aimed at teenagers.
+With this web app, you can browse products by any
+ color you like or by trending colors, save products into favorites, and share products with friends
+ on social media.

 ```

 ## Live Demo